Steward 3.0: Enhanced Security and Performance

 With Steward middleware, building precise, robust integrations that help protect property and people is limited only by the imagination.

-After Steward middleware is installed on a modern Windows-based server, Steward is configured by braXos deployment engineers to connect to the resources and systems needed to satisfy the integration requirements.
+After Steward 3.0 middleware is installed on your Windows or Linux server, Steward is configured by braXos deployment engineers to connect to the resources and systems needed to satisfy the integration requirements.
 The browser-based composition tool is used to identify the connectors in the connector library to use, define how to connect to the systems involved, configure services exposed by those systems, and formulate how data flowing through the system is transformed.
 Putting it all together, the braXos deployment engineer then defines when, how, and at what frequency integrations execute.

 Once enabled, Steward integrations execute seamlessly, synchronizing and transforming data between systems, listening for and executing business logic against real-time events in the environment, or routinely performing data maintenance and monitoring tasks.
+Its multi-tenant capabilities allow multiple instances to run on a single server, providing efficiency in whatever you need it to do.
 Whether it’s the automatic replication of credentials between access control systems, the securing of destination dispatch elevator systems, or the enforcement of human resource policies, Steward is there, running robustly and resiliently.

 For almost all customers, Steward is an on-premise solution that runs behind the organization’s firewall.